foldingcash/DistroApi/docs/StatsDownloadApi.ReadMe.md

 ## Getting Started

-The stats API is used to expose the stats data in the stats database.
+The stats API is used to expose the stats, users, and team data from the stats database.

 ## Prerequisites